SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/01-HTTT-Overview.md

 After the **response line** is the **header**, which holds information about the server.

-And finally, we have the **body**, which holds the data that we have requested.
+Then we have the **body**, which holds the data that we have requested.

 [/slide]